oliviak121/ShamzamProject/readME.md

   - `POST /catalogue/add`: Add a new track to the catalogue.
   - `DELETE /catalogue/delete`: Delete a track from the catalogue.
   - `GET /catalogue/list`: List all tracks in the catalogue.
-  - `GET /catalogue/search`: Search for a track in the catalogue.
+  - `POST /catalogue/search`: Search for a track in the catalogue.
   - `POST /music/identify`: Identify a music fragment.